-In this article, we will be looking at the 5 best meditations for decision-makers.
+In this article, we will be looking at the 5 best meditations for decision-making and clarity of mind.
 If you’re a leader, manager or you just happen to wear the trousers, these meditations will help you make better decisions and to decide on whatever tough choices you’re facing.

 There are very many powerful cognitive benefits of meditation.